History of Love Island (2015 TV series) in Timeline

 In 2006, Calum Best won the second and final series of the first iteration of Love Island.

-In 2006, the original celebrity series of Love Island aired for the second and final time.
+In 2006, the original celebrity series of Love Island aired its final series.

-On February 13, 2015, it was confirmed that Love Island would be returning on ITV2 with members of the public.
+On February 13, 2015, it was confirmed that Love Island would return on ITV2, featuring members of the public instead of celebrities.

 On April 18, 2015, Caroline Flack was announced as the host of the revived Love Island series.

-On June 7, 2015, the revival series of Love Island began airing with a live special showing the new Islanders entering the villa.
+On June 7, 2015, the revived Love Island series began airing with a live special showing the new Islanders entering the villa.

-On July 15, 2015, Jess Hayes and Max Morley won the first series of the Love Island revival.
+On July 15, 2015, Jess Hayes and Max Morley won the first series of the revived Love Island.

 On February 14, 2016, the second series of Love Island was confirmed.